stonemoney44/UdacityMyReadsProject/README.md

   - yes
 - Does the code run without errors?
 Is the code free of warnings that resulted from not following the best practices listed in the documentation (e.g., a key for list items)?
 Is the code formatted properly?
   - yes

+## Code Review (iteration #1)
+Issue 1 : Authors were not showing on the main page:
+    Problem: Misspelled the property name from author to authors
+    Fix: spell it correctly

+Issue 2 : If a book is assigned to a shelf on the main page and that book appears on the search page, the correct shelf is NOT selected on the search page
+    Problem: Misunderstanding of the BookAPI.
+Assumed that when the BookAPI.update method was called it would update the repository so that the search endpoint would return the shelf property of the book object.
+    Fix: pass the books object so that the shelf property of the book object could be added to the books in the search response object